euler16/CharRNN/README.md

 In all three repositories run
 > python train.py --path/to/data

-Check the argument parser code to know more about the arguments available
+Check the argument parser code to know more about the arguments available.

 ## Visualization